 Understanding the limits for close office relationships is a useful skill for maintaining a healthy relationship and professional life.

 What Is An Emotional Affair?

-Emotional affairs are characterized by two people who are not just emotionally invested in the relationship, but receive support and/or companionship from that relationship that they are not receiving from their romantic partner.
+Emotional affairs are characterized by two people who are not just emotionally invested in the relationship, but receive support and/or companionship from that relationship that they would usually be receiving from their romantic partner.

 How To Tell If You Are In An Emotional Affair

-- You think about your coworker early and often
+- You think about your coworker early and often.

-- Your spouse/partner seems uncomfortable with the relationship
+- Your spouse/partner seems uncomfortable with the relationship.

-- Emotional distance begins to emerge between you and your partner
+- Emotional distance begins to emerge between you and your partner.

-- You are emotionally invested in your coworker's approval/disapproval
+- You are emotionally invested in your coworker's approval/disapproval.

-- You start comparing your partner to your coworker
+- You start comparing your partner to your coworker.

-- Problems in your relationship are brought to your coworker instead of your romantic partner
+- Problems in your relationship are brought to your coworker instead of your romantic partner.

 This list is not definitive, but may offer warning signs that you are developing an emotional bond with a coworker that threatens your current relationship's stability and strength.
-It is worth noting that some of these signs are ones that are a matter of degree, and should be investigated, not just taken as a sign of disloyalty.
-Developing a bond with a coworker may involve some conversations outside of work, for example, and other coworkers may comment out of jealousy.
+It is worth noting that some of these signs are a matter of degree and should be investigated, not just taken as a sign of disloyalty.
+Developing a bond and an emotional attachment with a coworker may involve some conversations outside of work, for example, and other coworkers may comment out of jealousy.
 Overall, however, if bad feelings start to develop between you and your partner, they should be addressed immediately.

 Why Are Emotional Affairs A Problem At Work?

-When you think about what work is, it's not all that surprising that emotional affairs at work are such a danger.
+When you think about what work is, it's not surprising that emotional affairs at work are such a danger.
 You spend a lot of time with your coworkers, perhaps over 40 hours a week, 8 hours at a time.
 That's a lot of time to get to know one another and get comfortable with the other person's company.
 Some people like using terms like "work wife" or "work husband" to describe close relationships they develop at the office.
 While they don't intend this other person to replace or threaten their relationship, it can easily become the reality of the situation.

 Emotional Affairs Can Be Damaging

 It may not seem as bad as kissing another person or sleeping with someone else, but emotional infidelity can be just as damaging to your relationship.
-All of the damage that can come from more 'traditional' infidelity can be caused by emotional infidelity.
-Your partner will lose faith that your relationship is trusting and open, and start to feel undervalued.
+All of the damage from more 'traditional' infidelity can be caused by emotional infidelity.
+Your partner will lose faith that your relationship is trusting and open and start to feel undervalued.
 Even if they don't find out, whatever energy and investment you are putting into a workplace connection is energy not being put into your relationship.
-The damage that lies can do to a relationship is high.
+The damage that lies can do to a relationship is great.

 How To Avoid Emotional Affairs At Work

 There are clear guidelines to help you and your romantic partner ward against close office relationships that can become problematic.
 Some of them are general principles to be followed no matter the work environment.
-Some of them are more deliberate depending on your circumstances.
-If you are starting to feel some distance in your relationship, for example, or find yourself drawn to a particular coworker, then limiting contact or having open conversations with your partner become more important.
+Some of them are more deliberate, depending on your circumstances.
+If you are starting to feel some distance in your relationship, for example, or find yourself drawn to a particular coworker, then limiting contact or having open conversations with your partner becomes more important.

 Set Clear Boundaries